Jaolito/Asst3/assignment3/readme.md

 ## Testing
+This program works for all required functionality. touch, echo, cat, rm, cd, and ls.

 ## Design
-For this project we have chosen to implement the extended directory operations for the functions int mkdir(char* path) int rmdir(char* path)
+For this project we have chosen to implement the extended directory operations for the functions <br>
+int mkdir(char* path) <br>
+int rmdir(char* path)

 Our design features a root node which keeps track of the current state of the system, such as remembering which blocks are free and which are used.